Writer(s): Vincent Rose, Al Rose, Larry Stock (see lyrics here)

 Peak: 11 US, 14 GA, 2 HP (Click for codes to charts.)

 Airplay/Streaming (in millions): -- radio, -- video, -- streaming

 Peak: 2 US, 4 HP, 4 CB, 3 HR, 111 RB, 6 UK, 1 DF (Click for codes to charts.)

 Airplay/Streaming (in millions): -- radio, 25.43 video, 42.32 streaming

 About the Song:

-The song that established Fats Domino as one of the pivotal figures in transforming R&B into rock and roll began life as a number in the 1940 Western The Singing Hill SF sung by Gene Autry.
-He may have birthed the song, but it quickly entered the public conscience with Sammy Kaye, Gene Krupa, Glenn Miller, Kay Kyser, Russ Morgan, Connee Boswell, and Jimmy Dorsey WK all taking a crack at it.
+“It’s hard to believe that any other performer could have found in [‘Blueberry Hill’] the excuse for sly lasciviousness that Fats did.
+And it’s surely true that nobody else could have made that sly lasciviousness seem so harmless as this jaunty Creole pianist.”
+DM The song that established Fats Domino as one of the pivotal figures in transforming R&B into rock and roll began life as a number in the 1940 Western The Singing Hill SF sung by Gene Autry.
+It quickly entered the public conscience with Sammy Kaye, Gene Krupa, Glenn Miller, Kay Kyser, Russ Morgan, Connee Boswell, and Jimmy Dorsey WK all taking a crack at it.
 After Autry’s original, the song charted three times in 1940.
 Kyser and Morgan each took it into the top 20 while Miller went all the way to #1 on the U.S. pop charts with his take on the song.